ndm767/glGraph/README.md

 # glGraph

-A 2d Graphing Calculator in Modern OpenGL
+A 2d Graphing Calculator using Modern OpenGL

 ## Information